Parallel Weighted Random Sampling: Related Work

 \subsection{Sampling Without Replacement (Problems \PWithout and \PPerm)}

-The exponential clocks method of \cref{prel:exp} is an $\Oh{n}$ algorithm for sampling without replacement.
-This approach also lends itself towards use in streaming settings (\emph{reservoir sampling}) and can be combined with a skip value distribution to reduce the number of required random variates from $\Oh{n}$ to $\Oh{k \log \frac n k}$ \cite{efraimidis2006reservoir}.
-A related algorithm for \PWithout with given inclusion probabilities instead of relative weights is described by Chao~\cite{chao1982reservoir}.
+The exponential clocks method of \cref{prel:exp} (see also Refs.~\cite{efraimidis1999par,efraimidis2006reservoir,efraimidis2015stream,arratia2002expclock,cohen2007bottomk}) is a simple $\Oh{n}$ algorithm for sampling without replacement.
+This approach also lends itself towards use in streaming settings (\emph{reservoir sampling}) and can be combined with a skip value distribution to reduce the number of required random variates from $\Oh{n}$ to $\Oh{k \log \frac n k}$ in expectation~\cite{efraimidis2006reservoir}. \citet{cohen2007bottomk} mention that this approach can also be used in the model of \emph{bottom-$k$ sketches}.
+A related algorithm for \PWithout with given inclusion probabilities instead of relative weights is described by \citet{chao1982reservoir}. \citet{braverman2015float} present another sequential algorithm using a reduction to sampling \emph{with} replacement (\emph{cascade sampling}).

 More efficient algorithms for \PWithout repeatedly sample an item and remove it from the distribution using a dynamic data structure \cite{wong1980norep,olken1995survey,hagerup1993dynamic,vitter2013theory}.
 With the most efficient such algorithms \cite{hagerup1993dynamic,vitter2013theory} we achieve time $\Oh{k}$, albeit at the price of an inherently sequential and rather complicated algorithm that might have considerable hidden constant factors.